19hours/sg-statutes/Acts/Education Endowment and Savings Schemes Act.md

 [52/2007]

-(3) The PSE Scheme Administrator shall maintain for each member of the PSE Fund in respect of the money standing to the member’s credit in that Fund an account to be called the PSE account from which withdrawals may be made under section 16D or 16E.
+(3) The PSE Scheme Administrator shall maintain for each member of the PSE Fund in respect of the money standing to the member’s credit in that Fund an account to be called the PSE account from which withdrawals may be made under section 16D, 16DA or 16E.

 [52/2007]

+[Act 33 of 2014 wef 10/11/2014]

 (4) The PSE Scheme Administrator shall have such powers and shall perform such duties as are given or imposed by this Act or as may be directed by the Minister, and the PSE Scheme Administrator may by instrument in writing delegate to any person all or any of those powers and duties, except the power of delegation conferred by this subsection.